The EXO-200 detector, part II: Auxiliary Systems

 The IV was instrumented with 40 type T thermocouples (TCs) to monitor the temperature distribution.
 They were made from constantan and copper wires ($\oslash =\SI{80}{\um}$) plasma-welded together, electrically insulated with a thin sheet of teflon, and screwed against the IV exterior.
 The location of the thermocouples and a typical temperature distribution are shown in Figure \ref{fi:IV_T-dist}, with only one HX, at the 2 o'clock position, operational.
 It is seen that the temperature was spatially uniform around \SI{168.2}{\kelvin} to within \SI{0.7}{\kelvin}.
 The coldest temperature seen on any TC during operation was greater than \SI{160}{\kelvin}.

 The prototype system at SLAC employed "ON/OFF" temperature control via the refrigerator cooling valve (see section \ref{sec:fridges}), resulting in measured peak-to-peak temperature swings of \SI{1}{\kelvin}.
-Control using additional cryogenic proportional valves was attempted both in the prototype and later as a retrofit to EXO-200 but failed to show linear behavior, possibly because of large flow impedances within the refrigerators.
+Control using additional cryogenic proportional valves was attempted both in the prototype and later as a retrofit to EXO-200 but failed to show linear behavior.
+This might indicate that the refrigerant flow rate was dominated by large impedances internal to the refrigerators rather than by the setting of the external proportional valve.
 The cryostat FEA simulation described below indicated the "ON/OFF" temperature swings in the full cryostat would be much smaller than in the prototype, so that scheme was adopted for EXO-200 as well.